Some Reasons Why Dehumidifier Running but Not Collecting Water

 In the simplest words, the dehumidifier’s main function is to collect moisture from the humid and dense air (there is a specific and certain fan to do the work) and then ‘squeeze’ the moisture effectively out of the air.
 It would use coils to cool it down.

-Afterwards, the coils should drop the moisture into a tank within the dehumidifier.
-Such a design is created in such a way, that the tank can contain the water.
+Afterward, the coils should drop the moisture into a tank within the dehumidifier.
+Such a design is created so that the tank can contain the water.

 Will a Dehumidifier Always Collect Water?

-First of all, it depends on the dehumidifier.
-Most people think that all humidifiers are the same, but they are actually not.
-Only condensation-type dehumidifiers would collect water while desiccant type won’t.
-In condensation humidifier, it would collect water only when the level of humidity is higher than the one set within the dehumidifier.
-If the room’s humidity level has reached the desired level, the machine will stop working.
+A condensation humidifier it would collect water only when the level of humidity is higher than the one set within the dehumidifier.
+The machine will stop working if the room’s humidity level has reached the desired level.

 Moreover, let’s not forget about the humidity level.
 When the humidity is high, there is a lot of moisture in the air, which can be ‘collected’ and stored within the tank.
 However, if the level somewhat drops or it isn’t as high as usual, there is always a possibility that the machine won’t be able to collect the moisture.

 So, when your dehumidifier is running but not collecting water, you should also check the room’s humidity level.
-If there is no moisture to collect, then naturally, there won’t be any water present.
+If there is no moisture to collect, then naturally, no water won’t be present.

 Read also: What Caused the Air Conditioner Sounds Like Running Water?